November 22, 2019

 AAUS has formed an advisory group to lead the development of an all-of-industry position on noise regulations applicable to the sector.
 Through the outcomes of the advisory group, AAUS would like to proactively represent industry needs and provide this as an input to the DITCRD.
 Further, the advisory group will develop and represent a unified industry response to the outcomes of the DITCRD review.

-The AAUS Noise Regulation Working Group has released a Draft Position paper for members to provide feedback.
+The AAUS Noise Regulation Working Group has submitted its Position paper to DITCRD.

 AAUS Noise Regulation Working Group